joeledwardson/JSON-node-editor/dev_log.md

 - [x] Why does `rete-context-menu-plugin`  need vue?
 Context menu plugin is rendered using vue but doesn't seem to fight react.
 Just need to make sure vue isn't in development mode when in production
-- [ ] can remove data control default handler and remove controls data attribute entirely?
+- [x] can remove data control default handler and remove controls data attribute entirely?
 Only thing that uses it is the "add item" button which doesn't need data
-- [ ] do really need template values for controls?
+- [x] do really need template values for controls?
 Feel like any should suffice

 ## 24/02/22

 - [x] What happens if an object in schema is a `$ref` but that is actually just data?
 No data contained in schema so no problem
-- [ ] Need to modify select controls props on schema updating - and name control props
+- [x] Need to modify select controls props on schema updating - and name control props

+## 25/02/22

+Controls successfully refactored finally, and schema types as well

+Had a problem where react textarea autosize conflicts if user tries to modify size as it moves the node

+- [ ] can use `resize=none` in props to disable user access

+Other outstanding task list from above

+- [ ] How to access root schema from all nodes at any time?
+  - [ ] components must dynamically resolve `$ref`s
+- [ ] schema update on connection
+  - [ ] change node schema and re-run builder
+- [ ] lists with named tuples
+- [ ] enums